domain-independent-dp/didp-rs/didppy/docs/quickstart.rst

     print("profit: {}".format(solution.cost))

-The solvers are listed in the :ref:`API reference <reference:Solvers>`, and their restrictions are described in the individual pages.
+The solvers are listed in the :ref:`API reference <api-reference:Solvers>`, and their restrictions are described in the individual pages.
 Also, we provide a :doc:`guideline to select a solver </solver-selection>`.